Li-H-R/Triple-M/README.md

-This is a Triple-M training and visualization model, containing datasets with varying training sizes.
+This is a Triple-M training and visualization model.
 It can be run automatically using a Python script.